IntellectualSites/documentation/plotsquared/commands.md

 ### CLAIM

+Claim the current plot.

+The first plot location argument is optional.
+Alternatively, it refers to the plot on which the user is currently located.

-Claim the current plot you are standing on, if you're not activated the economy feature in the `worlds.yml` for this world.
-If you activated the "specify_on_claim" option in the worlds.yml you can define a plot-schematic.
+If you're not activated the economy feature in the `worlds.yml` for this world.
+If you activated the "specify_on_claim" option in the `worlds.yml` you can define a plot-schematic.

 **Usage:**